nuclight/bpf64/bpf64spec.md

 ### in BPF_LDX

 TBD 23.09.24 ~23:26 use extended b/vector registers as a (str) key to (hash)map
+- 24.09.24 and such key can also be a path in e.g. parsed JSON like
+       $root->{media}->{photo}->{sizes}->[3]->{sizes}->[4]
+  with strings being offsets in literal, of course, and path be like Version String of VarUInt32's
+  - generic references inside segments?..
+    - 26.09.24 a way to reference BPF function for callbacks? e.g. for:
+      > `[json lmap varlist1 json_val1 ?varlist2 json_val2 ...? script]` - As for [json foreach], except that it is collecting - the result from each evaluation of script is added to a list and returned as the result of the [json lmap] command.
+If the script results in a `TCL_CONTINUE` code, that iteration is skipped and no element is added to the result list.
+      - 27.09 ~04-05 may be, but related moment: as our target userland runner is Perl, likely from XS program - then segments memory model should be suitable for when BPF64 segments are backed by Perl scalars, e.g. from JSON::XS; so need to look how SV are accessed from XS side
+        - 28.09 02:30 so also access to meta-fields, e.g. SvCUR or mbuf's
+        - do it via `BPF_LEN` addressing mode, like new indexes for `X`?
+  - 29.09 for passing callbacks it may be simple - just export them and import and use `k`, but what to do on receiving procedure which did not import it? `k` starting from 0xc0000000 may be to call, but how to add there? also, for remapping global registers: so indexes are now 0-23 globals/Rn and 24-31 for extended
+- 25.09.24 16:22 what if make these registers remappable? then b/vector could really be just segment, and in future floating-point registers may be added - as they are already availbale in `BPF_ALU` encoding TBD where remap, `BPF_TAX` ?

 ### In BPF_ST and BPF_STX classes